How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 • Earnings Per Share (EPS)

-These are essential for investor analysis company valuation and competitive benchmarking.
+These are vital for investor analysis and business valuation.

 Conclusion